-In addition if another relative also has dissociative symptoms or disorders it can contribute to the development of dissociative identity disorder as well.
+In many cases, this is exacerbated by the lack of a supportive or comforting relative to counteract the abuse.
+In addition, if another relative also has dissociative symptoms or disorders it can contribute to the development of dissociative identity disorder as well.

-Some think that by experiencing a traumatic event in your childhood this affect the developing orbitofrontal cortex.
+Some think that by experiencing a traumatic event in your childhood this affects the developing orbitofrontal cortex.
 This could then lead to you having an effective sense of self.